Department Learning Goals and Policies

 In accordance with Rutgers University regulations, attendance is expected at all regularly scheduled meetings of this course.

 Students who miss an occasional class for unverifiable illness or personal circumstances do not require written documentation or verification from the dean.
-In these circumstances, use the University absence reporting website to indicate the date and reason for your absence.
+In these circumstances, use the Self-Reporting Absence Application to indicate the date and reason for your absence.
 An email will be automatically sent to the course instructor.
 It is the responsibility of the student to notify instructors in a timely manner of any absences.
 It is up to the instructor to determine if accommodations are warranted to allow students to make up work that counts toward their semester grade.

 Students missing more than an occasional class due to serious illness or serious personal circumstances should contact the Dean of Students to authenticate their absences.
 Faculty notified of authenticated absences should make reasonable accommodations to allow students to make up work that counts toward their semester grade.